IDGercek/titanic-datascience/README.md

 - File: model/model.ipynb
 - This part of the project is focused on training a neural network to predict survival chances of Titanic passengers.
 - The model consist of 3 layers: An input layer, a hidden layer and an output layer.
-- Each layer has ReLU and BatchNorm funtions.
+- Each layer has ReLU and BatchNorm functions.
 - The output is later passed onto the sigmoid function to calculate the final result.
 - I used binary crossentropy as loss funtion and Adam as optimizer.
 - The model can achieve up to 86% accuracy on the validation dataset.